mrfdev/CMI/README.md

 - No, this does not come with the [CMI jar](https://www.spigotmc.org/resources/3742/), you still have you buy that yourself.
 - No, this is not a complete copy of our live servers, these are select files.
-- No, these are not default files, they're (recently) outdated copies.
+- No, these are not default files, they're (fairly) outdated copies.
 - Yes, you can [open a New Issue](https://github.com/mrfdev/CMI/issues) to request an update on a specific file.
 - And no, this is not the repository to ask for CMI customer support.